Friday, March 27, 2026

 ALTER TABLE orders ADD (delivery_date DATE NOT NULL);

-Q2 — A developer needs to drop the EMPLOYEE_ID column from the EMPLOYEES table.
-EMPLOYEE_ID is the PRIMARY KEY and the DEPT_HISTORY table has a FOREIGN KEY referencing it.
-What must the developer do first?
+Q2.
+You want to drop the EMPLOYEE_ID column (PRIMARY KEY) from EMPLOYEES, but another table has a FOREIGN KEY referencing it.
+What must you do first?

 No comments: